 Though The Gorge is not the best Chimpanzee Trekking Destination in Uganda (about 80% chance of seeing them), it is the scenery found in this underground forest, the river of the blind, all giving you a feeling like you are in another world.
 Hikes can also be done here as well as birding.

 This Ironwood forest – plus fruit trees is a place alive with primates, including chimpanzees, baboons and several monkey species, the forest is also alive with many birds including the rare Forest Flycatcher, White-naped Pigeon and the striking Rwenzori Turaco.

 One can also visit the ‘cormorant house’, a large tree that has been turned white by the birds that roost here at night.

-Maramagambo is a favorite with with birders but also with hikers that take the Bat Cave Trail leading them to a Bat Cave viewing area whith its resident pythons who gorge themselves on bats.
+Maramagambo is a favorite with birders but also with hikers that take the Bat Cave Trail leading them to a Bat Cave viewing area with its resident pythons who gorge themselves on bats.

 The viewing area was constructed by the American Center of Disease Control and it is designed for your protection.

 Experiential Safari Activities in the Park – Our Take:

 African Travelers in the 21st Century are looking beyond canned tours but for experiences that are beyond the everyday norm of safari tours.
 Some of the Experiential Safari Activities in Queen Elizabeth Park meet their criteria.